originell/smaz-py3/README.md

 You are working with tons of short strings (text messages, urls,...) and want to save space.

-According to the original code and notes, it achieves best compression with english strings (up to 50%) that do not contain a ton of numbers.
+According to the original code and notes, it achieves the best compression with english strings (up to 50%) that do not contain a ton of numbers.
 However, any other language might just work as well (allegedly still up to 30%).